 However, the “radar” metaphor tends to be a better fit for consultancy-based organisations as opposed to in-house shops such as SaaS business, corporates, or software houses.
 Consultancies or agencies can survey trends across multiple customer organisations and projects.
 In-house organisations generally face a more static landscape that can often be defined by legacy technologies.

 There are times where a radar can feel like a consultancy marketing tool as much as a technology survey.
-The intention is to position themselves as thought leaders by demonstrating their command of the cutting edge.
+It allows the authors to present themselves as thought leaders by demonstrating their command of the cutting edge.
 An in-house organisation can feel at a natural disadvantage as there are likely to be fewer people whose job it is to spot new trends and research new approaches.
-Indeed, most engineers are labouring on long-lived systems where the time and space for research is limited.
+Many engineers are labouring on long-lived systems where the time and space for research is limited.

 Adapting radars for in-house landscapes

 These obstacles can be overcome, but you may have to dig deep to find content for the more speculative rings of the radar.
 The “adopt” and “hold” areas tends to be obvious and well represented.
 The outliers in “assess” and “trial” often require a bit more effort to identify.

 An inclusive and broad-based approach to defining the radar is important here.
 Relying on a “council of elders” made up of senior engineers or architects may result in a skewed view the technology landscape.
 Some of the most interesting stuff can often emerge from engineering teams, especially if you encourage teams to choose their own tools and techniques.
 Facilitating cross-pollination of innovation between teams is where a radar can really come into its own.